isabella232/dynamic-media-classic.en-1/help/testing-assets-making-them-public.md

 ---
 # Testing assets before making them public {#testing-assets-before-making-them-public}

-Secure Testing helps you define a secure test environment and build a robust B2B solution, based upon a configurable set of IP address and ranges.
-This functionality lets you match your Dynamic Media Classic deployments with the architecture of your content management and commerce platform.
+Secure Testing helps you define a secure test environment and build a robust B2B solution, based on a configurable set of IP address and ranges.
+This functionality lets you match your Dynamic Media Classic deployments with the architecture of your content management and business system.

 With Secure Testing, you can preview the staging version of the website with unpublished content.

-You might prefer to create a staging environment rather than making assets publicly available for the following reasons:
+If desired, create a staging environment rather than making assets publicly available for the following reasons:

 * Preview websites before public launch (staging website).
 * Serve assets that require restricted access, such as eCatalogs that show prices in a B2B web application.